Updated June 4, 2025

 It is especially important that you get the 2024-2025 COVID-19 vaccine if you:

-As always, DPH encourages people to speak with their health care provider to evaluate the risks and benefits of vaccination.
+DPH continues to recommend that people speak with their health care provider to evaluate individual risks and benefits of vaccination.